Vienna S-Bahn

-The Vienna S-Bahn is a suburban commuter rail network in Vienna, Austria.
+The Vienna S-Bahn is an electric suburban commuter rail transit network in Vienna, Austria.
 As opposed to the city-run urban metro network, the Vienna U-Bahn, it extends beyond the borders of the city, is operated by the ÖBB (Austrian Federal Railways), and consists of many branch lines.
 S-Bahn is short for Schnellbahn, which can be translated as "rapid railway".